What Are The Best Lights For Microgreens?

 Which LED Lights Do We Recommend For Microgreens

-If you're growing a tray of microgreens here and there, go with price.
+If you’re growing a tray of microgreens here and there, go with the price.
 Even choose an LED shop light from one of the box stores.

 The essential requirements are as much wattage as possible and a light temperature of at least 4,000k but preferably higher, such as 5,000 to 6,500k.
 The light temperature, or K for Kevin, is the light temperature or color.
 The higher the number, the closer it is to sunlight or natural light.